Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Sources and results

 \subsection{NVSS J151148$-$051345}

-The HBL \citep{Tak13} NVSS J151148$-$051345 displays a featureless optical spectrum \citep{Alv16}.
-Recently, in an S/N $\sim$ 200, resolution $\lambda / \Delta \lambda \sim$ 250, GTC spectrum, a single feature around 4053 \AA~with EW=2.1 \AA~was detected \citep{Pai17}.
+\citet{Alv16} first reported a low S/N featureless optical spectrum for the HBL \citep{Tak13} NVSS J151148$-$051345.
+Recently, in an S/N $\sim$ 200, resolution $\lambda / \Delta \lambda \sim$ 250, GTC spectrum, a single feature around 4053 \AA~with EW=2.1 \AA~was detected \citep{Pai17b}.
 Interpreting this feature as an unresolved MgII doublet implies that the redshift of the source is greater than 0.45.
-To investigate this result we observed the source with EFOSC2 using Gr \#14 which allows for $\lambda / \Delta \lambda \sim$ 600 in the 3500-5000 \AA~wavelength range.
+In order to resolve this feature we observed the source with EFOSC2 using Grism 14, which allows for $\lambda / \Delta \lambda \sim$ 600 in the 3500-5000 \AA~wavelength range.

-We obtained a S/N=23 spectrum in which we detect a double-peaked spectral feature at the position discussed above with total equivalent width 2.6$\pm$0.3 \AA~(see Fig. \ref{fig_spec1}, third row, right).
-We fit the feature with a MgII doublet using vpfit \citep{Cars14} obtaining a $\chi^2_{\rm\,dof} \sim $1.07 for a redshift $z$ = 0.449 $\pm$ 0.0003.
-We consider as a firm result, therefore, that the redshift of NVSS J151148$-$051345 is greater than 0.449.
-Finally the equivalent widths of the two MgII components are about 1.7 and 0.9 \AA, their ratio is about 1.89, compatible with optically thin gas \citep[see e.g.][] {Rag16}.
+We obtained a S/N=23 spectrum in which we detect a double-peaked spectral feature at the position discussed above with total EW 2.6$\pm$0.3 \AA~(see Fig. \ref{fig_spec1}, third row, right).
+We fit the feature with an MgII doublet using vpfit \citep{Cars14} obtaining a $\chi^2_{\rm\,dof} \sim $1.07 for a redshift $z$ = 0.4480 $\pm$ 0.0003.
+We consider it a firm result, therefore, that the redshift of NVSS J151148$-$051345 is greater than 0.448.
+Finally the EWs of the two MgII components are about 1.7 and 0.9 \AA, their ratio is about 1.89, compatible with optically thin gas \citep[see e.g.][] {Rag16}.